 No advance posting of collateral is required from bidders with approved credit.

 If you are an existing EnronOnline user, no registration is required.
-You can start preparing your bids as soon as the auction opens.
+You can prepare to submit your bid as soon as the auction opens.
 If you are not a registered EnronOnline user, simply complete the online Registration forms.
 Please note only Master Users or authorized Subusers can accept the Auction Transaction Agreement (ATA).

 CAPACITY PRODUCT TERMS